 Think about it.
 Every living thing responds to stimuli.
 You can yell at a rock all day and it’s not going to move.
 Yell at a person for 24 hours and chances are they’ll respond.
 Our bodies are also highly responsive.
-What we eat and our daily connection to pleasurable or troublesome events sends signals that can enhance or degrade our health.
+What we eat and our daily connection to pleasurable or troublesome events send signals that can enhance or degrade our health.

 This is one reason we focus on eating plants.
 They provide a diverse array of signals.
 The breadth of phytonutrients is deep and its signaling potential is amplified by the benefits of plant fiber and resistant starch.
 These two substances are not found in meat.
 They not only promote healthy microbes but also serve as precursors for short-chain fatty acids, which have potent healing signals for the body.
 Meat, by the way, isn’t bad.
-It’s nutrition rich, but has nowhere near the nutrient diversity of plants.
+It’s nutrition-rich but has nowhere near the nutrient diversity of plants.

 There are, of course, many other factors that need to be embraced for a long-standing healthy lifestyle.
 These include:

 - Mindfulness & Meditation: Developing a solid awareness of what’s going on in your body.

 - Identifying & Eliminating Obstacles: Plan for what could go wrong.

 - Eating More Plants: Not at the expense of other foods but in addition to them.

 - Fasting: Periodic detoxing is essential to your health.